enormandeau/gtseq_scripts/README.md

 # GTseq scripts

-Main scripts used to design GTseq panels for three salmonid species
+Scripts used in step 6 "SNP selection" of the Beemelman et al. paper (see Reference section) to design GTseq panels for three salmonid species

 # TODO

 - Rename and reorder scripts
 - Add sample file to test scripts
 - Add bash commands for test
+- Add reference to article (bioRxiv?)
+- Add License

 ## Overall pipeline